Farm Address498 Cash Dr. Stevensville MT 59870

 Tuesday: harvest/wash/pack for CSA, CSA delivery in the afternoon

-Wednesday: harvesting, packing bulk storage crops, micro green seeding, and high tunnel maintenance, we occasionally will take Wednesdays off or do a half day depending on the weather
+Wednesday: micro green seeding, field and high tunnel maintenance, educational session for 1-2 hours, we occasionally will take Wednesdays off or do a half day depending on the weather

 Sunday: off day